 Know your Library: Tours and Tips for Newcomers and Experienced Library Users

-Friday April 5, 2013
+Friday May 3, 2013

 12:00 PM until 1:00 PM

 Join Reference Librarian Jeanne Walsh the first Friday of the month for a tour of first floor & mezzanine, a catalog search demo, and answers to your questions about how to find your way in the Library.
 Meet at the reference desk; no reservations required.